 "In the sixth month of Elizabeth's pregnancy, God sent the angel Gabriel to Nazareth, a town in Galilee, to a virgin pledged to be married to a man named Joseph, a descendant of David.
 The virgin's name was Mary.
 The angel went to her and said, 'Greetings, you who are highly favored!
 The Lord is with you.'
 Mary was greatly troubled at his words and wondered what kind of greeting this might be" (Luke 1:26-29).
 From Mary's perspective, she was troubled because angels, God's messengers, had not appeared to man for over four centuries.
 Since the time of Zechariah, God had not spoken, nor had angels appeared, as is recognized in the non-canonical Apocryphal works written during that time known as the inter-testamental period.
 For Mary, having an angel appear to her, a young female in 1st-century Nazareth in Galilee, clearly she had good reason to be troubled and wonder why the angel had come to her.
 Dr. Luke's record continues, "But the angel said to her, 'Do not be afraid, Mary, you have found favor with God.
 You will conceive and give birth to a son, and you are to call him Jesus.
 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David, and he will reign over the house of Jacob forever; his kingdom will never end" (Luke 1:30-33).

 By this point, Mary was likely trembling, having just been told that she, a virgin, would conceive and give birth to a Son, who would be the promised savior of mankind.
 She had probably heard of this promised Messiah more than once.
-In those days, while reading would occur in the synagogue, more often than not the accounts recorded in the Old Testament were repeated orally among the Israelites, so they would have been familiar with the Messiah.
+In those days, while reading would occur in the synagogue, more often than not the accounts recorded in the Hebrew Bible were repeated orally among the Israelites, so they would have been familiar with the Messiah.
 However, recognizing that for a child to be born, just as we do today, there had to be a male and female engaged in sexual relations, Mary asked the angel, "How will this be, since I am a virgin?"
 (1:34).
 "The angel answered, 'The Holy Spirit will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.
 Even Elizabeth your relative is going to have a child in her old age, and she who was said to be unable to conceive is in her sixth month.
 For no word from God will ever fail.'
 'I am the Lord's servant,' Mary answered.
 'May it be to me according to your word.'
 Then the angel left her" (Luke 1:35-38).

 From Dr. Luke's record of the conversation between Mary and Gabriel, we can glean that Jesus had to come into the world for several reasons, the main reason being that He had to save us from our sins, the infinite being paying for the sins of mankind.
 As our sins require an infinite payment, and we are finite, imperfect beings, only a perfect, infinite being would be able to pay for all of the past, present and future sins of humanity.
 This is why Christ came into the world - to save us.
 As of yet, however, this still does not explain why Jesus had to be born of a virgin.
 Certainly, the virgin birth came about through a virginal conception.
 Contrary to the teachings of particular religions, such as Mormonism, Jesus was born of a virgin, and not because Mary had sex with God.
 In Mormonism, Jesus is just another spirit brother of Satan, and also our spirit brother.
 Jesus, Satan, and all of mankind are the offspring of God the Father and a Mother goddess, who are themselves offspring of other gods on other planets.[3-13] This is an unbiblical teaching, clearly taught against in Scripture.
 While certain Mormon doctrine teaches that Jesus' conception and birth, other doctrine clearly teaches that Jesus was born as a result of physical contact between God and Mary.
 This is not what God's Word says.
 One way to think of the conception of Jesus is akin to Star Trek's transporter technology.
 It is as if God the Son simply "beamed down" into Mary's womb.

 Jesus was not born in sin.
 He had no sin nature (Hebrews 7:26).
 The sin nature is seemingly passed down from generation to generation through the father (Romans 5:12, 17, 19), or so it seems (there is disagreement among Christians) which is one of the purposes that Jesus' conception and birth was through a virgin.
 Being born of a woman, with no biological male parent, the virgin birth effectively allowed that there was no transmission of sin nature, enabling the infinite being, the eternal God, to become the perfect man to die for our sins.
 Genes can exist without sin nature, as Adam was sinless before he chose to disobey God, but sin nature is not confined to merely the material, as Satan and his angels also sinned.
 Regardless, the Bible is clear that Jesus was without sin, which allowed Him, the infinite and perfect being, to become the payment for our sins.
-Another reason for the virgin conception and birth is due to Jeconiah's actions in the Old Testament.
+Another reason for the virgin conception and birth is due to Jeconiah's actions in the Hebrew Bible.

 According to Bodie Hodge, "One of the main reasons Matthew is recording Joseph's lineage is due to Jeconiah (variant spellings: Jechonias, Jehoiakim).
 He is listed in Matthew 1:11.
 Because of Jeconiah's actions, a prophecy came down from God that none of his descendants would ever sit on the throne of David.
 Jesus, who forever sits on this throne, could not have been a physical descendant of Jeconiah (Jeremiah 22:30).
 A virgin birth would obviously prevent this.
 This indicates that Matthew's genealogy is Joseph's, and this confirms the significance of the feminine verbiage.
 When Matthew mentioned Joseph's wife, Mary, at the end of the genealogical list, he used the feminine form of the parent of Jesus.
 This reveals that Jesus was indeed Mary's son and not Joseph's."
 Matthew recorded Joseph's lineage, whereas Dr. Luke recorded Mary's lineage, but credited Joseph as being the son of Mary's parents due to the customs of the day.
 By being born not of Joseph but of Mary, this still enabled Jesus to be born as a descendant of King David as prophesied (2nd Samuel 7:14-16), and at the same time it prevented Him of being born as a descendant of Jeconiah.
 This is another purpose, or reason, why Jesus had to be born of a virgin.

 Another important reason that Jesus was born of a virgin was to fulfill the promise made to Eve a few thousand years before the birth of Jesus.
 Amidst all of the sadness that Adam and Eve were likely enduring after they disobeyed a direct command of the Creator, God gave Eve a promise.
 It is found in Genesis 3:15, which mentions the seed of a woman, which Isaiah further speaks about during his life as "the virgin," implying a specific woman.
 This promised seed was also mentioned in a promise to Abraham.
 The passage, Genesis 3:15, states, "And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel" (NIV).
 The word used for offspring is also translated as seed.
-The Jewish Targums, which are Aramaic paraphrases of the Old Testament from the last few centuries before Christ and put in written form approximately AD 500, also interpreted this passage to mean that the seed in this verse is referring to the Messiah.
+The Jewish Targums, which are Aramaic paraphrases of the Hebrew Bible from the last few centuries before Christ and put in written form approximately AD 500, also interpreted this passage to mean that the seed in this verse is referring to the Messiah.
 This is where the Talmudic expression of "heels of the Messiah" comes from.
 It is interesting that this verse refers to the Messiah, who would be Jesus, as the seed of a woman, as opposed to the typical practice of naming the father, instead of the mother of the child (cf. Genesis 5, 11; 1st Chronicles 1-9).

 |Extracted from La Anunciacion (1430-32)|